 Our volunteers serve as academic tutors working one-on-one or in small groups with incarcerated students in correctional facilities in order to support their academic achievement.
 We primarily support students enrolled in high school classes or high school equivalency (GED/TASC) programs.
-We also support students in English as a Second Language (ELS) classes and CUNY Assessment Test preparation classes.
-We have a limited number of opportunities for qualified volunteers (PhD candidates) to serve as teaching assistants for college courses at Bedford Hills Correctional Facility through the Marymount Manhattan College Program.
+We also support students in English as a Second Language.

 The volunteer opportunity is a weekly commitment that lasts a full academic year (two semesters), with tutoring typically lasting 1-2 hours, excluding travel time.
 Consistency is crucial for our students' academic success and is something that sets us apart from other volunteering programs.
 As such, volunteers are required to tutor weekly throughout the year, with the exception of academic breaks, exam periods, and holidays.